AdobeDocs/express-add-ons-docs/src/pages/guides/develop/index.md

 }
 ```

 ## Storing and Retrieving Client-Side Data
-If you want to be able to store and retrieve data on the client rather than send and retrieve from a server for certain instances (ie: caching images that were fetched to decrease load times etc), you can do so using the add-on `clientStorage` API.
+If you want to be able to store and retrieve data on the client side rather to and from a server for certain instances (ie: caching images that were fetched to decrease load times etc), you can do so using the add-on `clientStorage` API.
+An example of using it is shown below, but also refer to the [SDK Reference section for clientStorage](https://developer.adobe.com/express-add-ons/docs/references/addonsdk/instance-clientStorage/) and the [use-client-storage sample add-on](https://developer.adobe.com/express-add-ons/docs/samples/#use-client-storage) for more details.

+### Example
 ```js
 import AddOnSdk from "https://new.express.adobe.com/static/add-on-sdk/sdk.js";